Few banks to follow UniCredit share sale example

 "UniCredit failing would have meant the door was shut (for other banks).
 But the door is still open, the question is who, how much and how," said a second ECM banker.

-Germany's Commerzbank (CBKG.DE), which had been among those seen as most likely to issue new shares, has instead set out a range of other steps to boost its core capital.
+Germany's Commerzbank, which had been among those seen as most likely to issue new shares, has instead set out a range of other steps to boost its core capital.

-Bankers highlight Deutsche Bank (DBKGn.DE) along with France's BNP Paribas (BNPP.PA) and Societe Generale (SOGN.PA) as those which may be both willing and able to get a share sale done.
+Bankers highlight Deutsche Bank along with France's BNP Paribas and Societe Generale as those which may be both willing and able to get a share sale done.

 Analysts at Mediobanca, one of the top advisers on UniCredit's rights issue, said the French banks should consider a rights issue as a less costly alternative to deleveraging.